These are a few of the things you will learn as an apprentice:

 I deeply appreciate the contributions everyone makes to the daily operation of this farm.
 Many of my most joyful and vivid memories are of the work I’ve done alongside employees, apprentices & friends.
 I am considerate and respectful of everyone on the farm and I expect the same from those I work with.
 I devote much of my time and thought to training & educating workers, answering their questions, and making sure they understand their work.

 This is a production farm.
 While all farms are subject to the vagaries of unpredictable weather and mechanical breakdowns, I have put years of experience, thought, and planning into shaping methods that work.
 I am organized with my time, my tools and the daily operations of the farm.
 You’ll work hard here, but your work won’t be wasted.
-If you want to learn how to raise vegetables on a small organic vegetable CSA farm, you’ll see an example of a system that works.
+If you want to learn how to raise vegetables on a small organic vegetable CSA farm, you’ll see an example of a system that is profitable & works.

 I’ve worked with many employees both here and off the farm.
-Most have been productive, satisfied workers who raised fantastic food for people in our community.
+Most have been productive, satisfied workers who raised fantastic food for the people in our community.
 I’ve listed here the qualities which distinguish successful from unsuccessful workers.
 These are the standards by which I judge applicants.
 I am laying these out not to be harsh, but to be clear.
 You should read and understand these standards before you apply or interview here.

 I will consider part time and full time applicants for both employment positions.
 Click on one of the links below to read a job description and instructions for applying.